This post contains affiliate links. Please see our disclosure policy.

 • 2 cloves garlic, minced

-• 1 ” knob fresh ginger, minced or grated (about packed 1 tbsp)
+• 1 tbsp fresh ginger, minced or grated

 • 3-4 tbsp Thai green curry paste